 - Applications will be accepted only through the online process.
 Paper applications will not be accepted.

 - To submit the completed and saved application, while on the “Submit” page, click the “I agree” box under Proposal Authorization.
 A “Submit” button will appear at the bottom of the page for you to click.
 If you attempt to submit the application with any errors you will receive a “validation” box listing the errors.
 Once the errors have been corrected, you may resubmit the application.
 Please note, some questions have character counts (indicated beneath the question).
 While you will be able to continue entering text beyond these character counts, you will not be able to submit your application.
 Please ensure you do not exceed the character count in order to successfully submit your application.

 - You will receive an automatic email when your grant application has been received.
 Please retain this receipt for your files.

 Organizations are invited to submit an application at any time.
 The application period ends the first Monday of each month, February through November.
 Applications received after the deadline will be considered the following month, with the exception of November, which is the final deadline for this time period.
 Grant decisions will be made within eight weeks following the deadline.

-For questions about the Small Capacity Building Grant program, please contact Deanna Vallejo, Community Engagement Associate, at (805) 963-1873 or firstname.lastname@example.org.
+For questions about the Small Capacity Building Grant program, please contact Gary Clark, Director of the Collaboration for Social Impact, at (805) 963-1873 or firstname.lastname@example.org.